interplaynetary/free-association/docs/theory/organizational-scale.md

 ## The Vision

-If states and organizations mutually recognized each other's contributions toward their own self-actualization, and surplus flowed bi-directionally, there would be no more need for traditional imports/exports or international trade.
-Resources and coordination would flow as surplus from mutually-recognized contributors.
+If states and organizations mutually prioritized each other's contributions toward their own self-actualization, and surplus flowed bi-directionally, there would be no more need for traditional imports/exports or international trade.
+Resources and coordination would flow as surplus from mutually-prioritized contributors.

 ### Internal Mechanism